Recon-Fuzz/recon-docs/src/first_steps.md

 # First Steps

-To make getting started with Recon as easy as possible, we created the [create-chimera-app](https://github.com/Recon-Fuzz/create-chimera-app/tree/main) repository which serves as a template that you can use to create a new project with invariant testing built in.
+To make getting started with Invariant Testing as easy as possible, we created the [create-chimera-app](https://github.com/Recon-Fuzz/create-chimera-app/tree/main) repository which serves as a template that you can use to create a new project with invariant testing built in.

 This template uses our [Chimera framework](./chimera_framework.md) to let you run invariant tests with Echidna and Medusa that can be easily debugged using Foundry.
 We've also incorporated contracts from our [Setup Helpers](./setup_helpers.md) repo which make managing the test suite setup much simpler.